Apply as an International Student

 Schedule your interview.

 We want to hear more about your educational goals in the United States, your career aspirations, and get to know you better as a person.
-Your interview with the dean of International Admissions can be by phone or via Skype.
+Your interview will be set up by your advisor once you submit your online application.
+Your interview can be done by phone, Zoom or Skype.
+For additional support, please email Tehelia Williams at email@example.com.

 Advantages for International Students